Audi Q8 review

 The big Audi is a sister model to the Q7 off-roader, and shares its underpinnings.
 However, the sleek body is lower, wider and shorter than its more practical stablemate, and also a lot more aggressively styled with Audi’s latest eight-sided grille, swoopy headlamps and wide wheelarches said to be inspired by old Quattro rally cars.
 At the back, there’s a full-width LED lighting strip, roof spoiler, and a rakish ‘fastback’ tailgate that seriously limits the practicality of the boot.
 Unlike the Q7 you can’t have a third row of seats either, so the Q8 is strictly a five-seater.

-There’s a diesel mild-hybrid and petrol engine available at present, but more engines are to come.
-All Q8s feature quattro four-wheel drive, along with an eight-speed auto gearbox.
-Inside, there’s a significant upgrade over the Q7 with an interior that looks much like the latest Audi A8 limousine – complete with the twin-touchscreen MMI dashboard and Audi’s impressive Virtual Cockpit instrument/info pack.
+There’s a diesel mild-hybrid and petrol engine available at present, while all Q8s feature quattro four-wheel drive, along with an eight-speed auto gearbox.
+Inside, there’s a twin-touchscreen MMI dashboard and Audi’s impressive Virtual Cockpit instrument/info pack.

 In this review